CIVIL WAR: Red America vs. Blue America; Plus... Fmr. PM Liz Truss Stops By

 A good example being Sidney Sweeney Gate.

-Sweeney Gate is now entering week three, which is totally insane.
+Sweeney Gate is now entering week three.

-And apparently, the expectation in the media is that American Eagle, which is the company that did the ad, is supposed to cave to all of the neuroticism.
+And this blew up the internet why because agreeableness down because neuroticism up those would be the reasons and apparently the expectation in the media is that American Eagle which is the company that did the ad is supposed to cave to all of the neuroticism good for American Eagle they are not I guess the disagreeableness goes both ways.

-Nathan Miller, founder and CEO of the crisis management firm Miller Inc., said, quote, the corporate comm script is you apologize when you offend people.
+Nathan Miller, founder and CEO of the crisis management firm Miller Inc.

-Now they do the cost-benefit analysis and realize if you do apologize, it's not going to placate the critics and will also promote further ire from those that initially applauded the campaign.
+Now they do the cost benefit analysis and realize if you do apologize, it's not going to placate the critics and will also promote further ire from those that initially applauded the campaign.

 Miller says you're seeing a lot of brands trying to distance themselves from what was previously described as woke culture.